edjw/edjw-old-blog/posts/2019-04-25-publishing-my-pocket-reading-list-on-this-website.md

 title: Publishing my Pocket reading list on this website
 date: 2019-04-26T08:00:00.000Z
 ---
 I've recently added [a page called Reading List to this website](/reading-list).
-It's a page that shows the unread articles in my [Pocket account](https://getpocket.com/).
+It's a page that shows the unread articles in my [Pocket account](https://getpocket.com/) that I haven't tagged as 'private'.

 This post details how this works using Eleventy Javascript data files, the Pocket API, IFTT webhooks, and Netlify build webhooks.